 5. Activities we process your personal data for and the lawful basis

-Under Article 6 EU GDPR we must identify a basis for the "Lawfulness of processing" of our activities involving of your data.
+Under Article 6 GDPR we must identify a basis for the "Lawfulness of processing" of our activities involving of your data.
 These are broadly described as: ‘Consent’, ‘Contract’, ‘Legal Obligation’, ‘Vital Interests’, ‘Public Interest (or Public Task)’ and ‘legitimate interests’.

 Data is required for the following activities, which have been identified as necessary “for the performance of our contract with you” or in the case of applicants, “in order to take steps prior to entering into a contract”.